devnull-tools/rboss/README.md

     rboss-twiddle --datasource --webapp
     rboss-twiddle --all

-If you don't need to scan for resources, you can specify them for monitoring:
+If you don't need to scan for resources, you can specify them for print status:

     rboss-twiddle --webapp jmx-console,admin-console

-Combine with "watch" to get a simple and instantly monitoring:
+Use `--loop` to get a simple monitoring:

-    watch --interval=1 rboss-twiddle --webapp jmx-console,admin-console
+    rboss-twiddle --webapp jmx-console,admin-console --loop 1

-Retrieve property values with --get:
+Retrieve property values with `--get`:

     rboss-twiddle --get webapp:jmx-console,maxSessions
     rboss-twiddle --get server-info,FreeMemory

-Set values with --set:
+Set values with `--set`:

     rboss-twiddle --set connector:http-127.0.0.1-8080,maxThreads,350

-Execute commands with --invoke:
+Execute commands with `--invoke`:

     rboss-twiddle --invoke server,shutdown
     rboss-twiddle --invoke web-deployment:jmx-console,stop

 Extending mbeans

-You can use a file in ~/.rboss/twiddle.rb for mapping new mbeans or overriding the defaults
+You can use a file in `~/.rboss/twiddle.rb` for mapping new mbeans or overriding the defaults:

     RBoss::Twiddle::Monitor.defaults[:http_request] = {
       :description => 'Request for http protocol',